toras9000/kallithea-mirror/docs/setup.rst

 Hook management
 ---------------

-Hooks can be managed in similar way to that used in ``.hgrc`` files.
+Custom Mercurial hooks can be managed in a similar way to that used in ``.hgrc`` files.
 To manage hooks, choose *Admin > Settings > Hooks*.

-The built-in hooks cannot be modified, though they can be enabled or disabled in the *VCS* section.

 To add another custom hook simply fill in the first textbox with ``<name>.<hook_type>`` and the second with the hook path.
 Example hooks can be found in ``kallithea.lib.hooks``.

+Kallithea will also use some hooks internally.
+They cannot be modified, but some of them can be enabled or disabled in the *VCS* section.

+Kallithea has no support for custom Git hooks.
+Kallithea will install and use Git hooks internally, and they might collide with manually installed hooks.

 Changing default encoding